Dugariya/javascript-dsa-basic/README.md

 # javascript-dsa-basic

-# javascript-dsa-basic

-# I have solve the some basic DSA question
+I have solved some basic DSA questions related to JavaScript.
+These include:

-# Like 1.
-Custom sorting program in JS via Bubble Sort ?
+1. Creating a custom sorting program in JS using Bubble Sort.

-# 2. Write a program to check if a string or word or number is palindrome ?
+2. Writing a program to check whether a given string, word, or number is a palindrome.

-# Write a program to check if value/target exists or not in ascending array in O(log n) time complexity ?
+3. Writing a program to check whether a value/target exists in an ascending array in O(log n) time complexity.

-# 4. Write a program to get total vowel count from String ?
+4. Writing a program to count the total number of vowels in a given string.

-# 5. Write a program to prints factorial of any number ?
+5. Writing a program to print the factorial of any given number.